chris-wood/draft-arc/draft-yun-cfrg-arc.md

   - X2Aux: Element, auxiliary point for X2.
   - HAux: Element, auxiliary point for generatorH.
   - responseProof: ZKProof, a proof of correct generation of U, encUPrime, server public keys, and auxiliary points.
+    - challenge: Scalar, the challenge used in the proof of valid response.
+    - response0: Scalar, the response corresponding to x0.
+    - response1: Scalar, the response corresponding to x1.
+    - response2: Scalar, the response corresponding to x2.
+    - response3: Scalar, the response corresponding to x0Blinding.
+    - response4: Scalar, the response corresponding to b.
+    - response5: Scalar, the response corresponding to t1.
+    - response6: Scalar, the response corresponding to t2.
 - request:
   - m1Enc: Element, first encrypted secret.
   - m2Enc: Element, second encrypted secret.